dictation-toolbox/natlink/docs/program_flow.md

 This section documents how natlink is registered with Dragon and Windows, initialized and loaded by Dragon NaturallySpeaking.

-The compiled library `_natlink_core*.pyd` is registered with natspeak as a COM-Server support module.
+The compiled dynamic link library `_natlink_core*.pyd` (which we call the natlink dll) is registered with natspeak as a COM-Server support module.

-This causes our library to be loaded through the COM-Interface whenever Dragon started.
+Dragon loads the natlink dll through a COM-Interface whenever Dragon started.

-During the initialization of the library a Python interpreter it started which in turn loads the natlink python modules.
+When the natlink dll loads, it starts a Python interpreter and loads the natlinkcore  python modules.

-All of this only starts python process to actually talk to dragons natspeak we need to go back into the library.
-Dragon itself provides a COM-Server which we can call from the C++ libary.
+Dragon itself provides a COM-Server which is called from the natlink dll.
+Python code in natlinkcore or various other packages that use natlinkcore can provide information to Dragon this way.
-These calls are wrapped into a Python/C API by the same library that just started the python process.
-So the python process pulls back into that very same library to talk to natspeak.

 ## Support module registration